AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 ![IoT SensorBase][Architecture]

 Python is used to connect to various sensors and gather data.<br />
-Sensor data is stored in a Mongo-DB.<br />
+Sensor data is stored in a locally installed MongoDB.<br />

 A device gateway was created in C# to connect to various inbound channels.<br />
 In a first step only a MongoDbInboundChannes was created.<br />